Billing & Intake Process – Orthotic & Prosthetic Devices

 - Your doctor and how long it takes to get that paperwork

-Some insurance companies will give autorization within 48 hours.
-Some insurance companies unfortunately take 7-14 days.
-Payment can be a lengthy process and we have to go by what the insurance company tells us.
+Some insurance companies will give authorization within 48 hours.
+Some insurance companies, unfortunately, take 7-14 days.
+Payment can be a lengthy process depending on your specific insurance company and the requirements they’ve set.

 Thank you for your patience during this process!